 The Office of Campus Safety and Security is committed to providing the University with proactive and professional safety and security.
-The Office strives to emulate the mission of the University and the teachings of Jesus Christ in every aspect of our responsibilities.
-With a focus on community, we strive to develop relationships with all our students, faculty, and staff, and encourage you to visit our office to learn more about our operations.

-Please do not hesitate to contact me or any member of Campus Safety and Security if you have any questions.
-Because of the strength of our department and quality of our Officers, we were recognized by three national campus safety organizations.
+This Office strives to emulate the Mission of the University and the teachings of Jesus Christ in every aspect of our responsibilities.
+With a focus on community, we strive to develop relationships with all our students, faculty, and staff, and encourage you to visit our Office to learn more about our operations.
+Please do not hesitate to contact me or any member of CampusSafety and Security if you have any questions.
+Because of the strengthof our department and quality of our Officers, we were recognized by three national campus safety organizations.
 However, we are not satisfied, we are still improving and growing.

-You can contact me any time by calling 864.977.7777 and follow the prompts or email me at tony.eigner@ngu.edu.
+You can contact OCSS any time by calling 864.977.7777 and follow the prompts.
 If we can assist you, please come and see us.
-The onduty officer can always be contacted at the same number.
-In His Service.
+The on-duty officer can always be contacted at the same number.

+In His Service,